Edit Blog Post

-The waiter in there was a Chinese man who you could describe as a bit of salesman, and a bit of a showman while being rather irritable at the same time.
+The waiter in there was a Chinese man who you could describe as a bit of salesman and a bit of a showman while being rather irritable at the same time.
 You could say he was a bit crazy.

 The restaurant had a rather romantic setting, lit only by candlelight - to the point where you almost couldn't see what you were eating - and with a view of the lit-up Bay Bridge.
 I started with a clam chowder which was good, and had the seafood combo which was OK.

 After Ricky took off back to Singapore, we decided to go out for a drink or two but couldn't really find any decent looking bars.
 There was a queue of posers outside a snotty looking nightclub, but no bars just to have a quiet one.
+We eventually

 The heart of San Francisco where concerts, protests, and ceremonial and non-ceremonial gatherings take place.

-We eventually went into what looked like an Irish pub which turned out to be quite the place.
+went into what looked like an Irish pub which turned out to be quite the place.

 There was an old man on a keyboard who was belting out some rather cringeworthy renditions of current pop songs to the squeals of a crowd of geriatric women that surrounded him.
 All the bar staff where wearing black and white striped referee tops, as this was also a sports bar.
-Opposite the bar was a smorgasboard of food that you could order, set out like a canteen.
+Opposite the bar was a smorgasboard of food that you could buy, set out like a canteen.
 It was like a corny, warped, Irish, old-boy alumnus, after-the-game, adult frat party compendium gone wrong.
 It was awful.
 We couldn't drink our drinks quickly enough.
 The last straw was when the old man started singing "Move Like Jagger".
 Imagine a Jerry Springer lookalike dressed in a red shirt and a black waistcoat trying to churn out "Move Like Jagger" with all the singing ability of Jerry Springer, and a crowd of drunken elderly sorority girls baying for his undies.

 It was then that we accepted that we should probably call it a night.

 The next day we stopped by a place that is apparently famous for its breakfasts - Sears.
-There was
+There was even a

 Aquatic Park Beach